Heterogeneous Builds — Zephyr + Yocto on the same SoM

 Iterating on one slice

 The Yocto cold build takes hours; the Zephyr build takes seconds.
-When iterating on the M-side firmware, rebuild only that slice:
+When iterating on the M-side firmware, just re-run the build — the Zephyr slice rebuilds incrementally in seconds while the already-built Yocto slice is reused (west/bitbake short-circuit an up-to-date tree):

 7. Flashing